Julie Dolan: Career

-Dolan was raised in Sydney's Sutherland Shire and started playing football at an elite level aged 13.
+Dolan was raised in Sydney's Sutherland Shire and started playing football at an elite level aged 14.
 She played for the Sydney clubs of St George Budapest, Marconi Stallions, Gymea Bay, Ballina, Sutherland, Grange Thistle and Arncliffe Scots.
-She participated in Australian teams that contested the first Asian Cup in 1975 and the inaugural Women's World Invitational in Chinese Taipei in 1978.
+She participated in the Australian team that contested the first Asian Cup in 1975 and the inaugural Women's World Invitational in Chinese Taipei in 1978.

 Between 1979 and 1988 Dolan played in eighteen full internationals.
 She was Australian captain on six occasions and made a total of thirty-four appearances for the Matildas.

 She played in the World Invitational Tournament in Oceania in 1983 and the pilot Women's World Cup in China in 1988.
 She played in the Australian team that defeated Brazil 1–0 in their first encounter in 1988.